junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Which means we are totally lost to him by now and no way home without the wings."
 Dean says bitterly.

 "No, Dean!"
-Sam jumps to his feet, over excited.
-"I think that's exactly our solution!
+Sam jumps to his feet.
+"That might be the idea!
 This book here also said something similar, quite many are saying the same thing actually, I just didn't realize they might be literal, thought it's more metaphorical."

-He slides the book over with some illustration of river on it, "Imagine the time is like river or something, fluid, rapid turbulence flow of some kind, and each of us is like a floating leaf.
+He slides the book over with some illustration that looks like a river with sand banks on its sides, "Imagine the time is like river or something, fluid, rapid turbulence flow of some kind, and each of us is like a floating leaf.
 Cas can bend the waterway so it becomes non-chronological, the downstream touches the upstream, that's how we land here.
 And folding some part off would be to fast-forward into the future.
 But if we stay here for too long, we are like the leaves washed away by the flow by too far, that's probably why he can't find us, because he doesn't know where we are in the time flux anymore."

-Dean's brows tie into a knot.
-"So... what's our way out again?"

-"We just need to make some *noise*, like splashes on the surface, like fish jumping out of the water, making us stand out in the timeline so he can find us, sending out some temporal beacons -- assuming he's out there looking for us."
+Dean's brows knit into a knot.
+"So...
+If we make some noise, *splash!* Fish jump out of water, we can make ourselves stand out in this timeline river somehow, so he can find us."

+"Like temporal beacons.
+It might work -- assuming Cas is still out there looking for us."
 Sam's voice gets quieter at the last clause.

 "He's out there."
-Dean nods firmly, almost reflexively.
+Dean says reflexively.
+Sam doesn't look convinced.

-"Ok." he considers again, starting a minor smile.
+Dean gives the river picture a second look-over, thinking it over again, a minor smile starts showing.
 "Sounds like a plan to me.
 What kind of noise are we talking about?"

 Sam looks a little caught by the question, shrugging unsurely.
-"What do I know?
-Something big enough to get some notice in the future, I'd guess?
-I would definitely notice if your face show up in some old western posters, guess you can finally make a name for yourself in this era like you always wanted, huh?"
+"How would I know?
+Something big enough to get some notice in the future, I guess?
+I would definitely notice if your face show up in some old western posters, guess you can finally make a name for yourself in this era, like you always wanted, huh?"

 Sam throws a half smile in his brother's direction, knowing him too well.

 Dean's eyes glints.
 "Any catch I need to know before messing up the time?"

 Tip of Sam's mouth twitches.
-"Just like you said but... don't mess up the time too much?"
+"Just like you said but, eh... don't mess up the time too much?
+Butterfly effect, remember?
+We just came back from the Titanic world like, last week?"

-Dean returns the look.
+Dean returns an unimpressed look.
 "Let me, umm, just try one more time, just to be sure."

 Glancing up, he prays hard and loud, "Castiel, Angel of the Lord, if you have your ears on, come pick us up here, alright?
 Or we're gonna do something that *possibly* could break the history, you hear me?"

 He waits.
 One second.
 Two seconds.
 Three seconds.
 No stir of air, no wings, no feathered angel.
 No Cas.

 Dean breathes out.
-"Ok then, let's do this."
+"Okay then, let's do this, make some noise!
+Fun time!"

+"Umm," Sam has a look of reluctance, slowly sitting back down.

+Dean narrows his eyes.
+"You're not coming with me."

+Sam spreads his hands wide, empty palms facing up -- all they have is a big pile of nothing.
+Resigned, he says, "Look, Dean, I know how much faith you have on Cas, I really hope I do too, but we just don't know.
+We could break the history and timeline and everything, and Cas might never come, and we would still be stuck here.
+I'm gonna find another way, a spell or something, things we can do *by ourselves*, swim our way back if we can."

+"And you'll just stay here the whole time, researching?"
+Dean throws a quick glance at the stairs leading out of the cellar.
+"Samuel here doesn't look like he welcomes any guest, let alone long-term tenant."

+"Not too different from Bobby?"
+Sam curls up his lips a little.

+Dean considers, huffing a quiet laughter.
+"Yeah, right, we are professionals in handling half-retired grumpy old drunk hunters."

+They exchange an agreeing look.
+So it is decided.

+Dean stands up, moving around the table, leaning in to give his brother a half-hug.

+"See you around then, Sammy."
+He pats his back slightly before pulling back.
+"I'll drop by picking you up after I find Cas."

+"And how do I find you, if I find the spell?"
+Sam asks.

+Dean smiles.
+"Read the newspaper."

 <br>

-"So, you boys finally decided to move on?"
-Elkins eyes their looks.
+"So, you finally decide to move on?"
+Elkins gives him a once-over.
+"Where's your brother?"

-Dean has a red bandana wrapped around his mouth, Sam a black one.
-They've changed into new shirts and pants -- new for them, old for the clothes -- dirt and stains making them look exactly like the rest of the folks in the place.
+Dean has a red bandana wrapped around his mouth.
+He changed into new shirt and pant -- new for him, old for the clothes -- dirt and stains making him look exactly like the rest of the folks in the place.

 *The look of a pilgrim,* Dean realizes.

-He doesn't nod or shake.
-Just strides straight into the room, heading directly for the bartender they've grown familiar with over the past few days.
+He doesn't answer.
+Just strides straight into the room, heading directly for the bartender they've grown familiar with over the past couple of days.
 Dean lets out a breath, tasting a tad of bitterness lingering on the tip of his tongue.

 Drawing the pistol from the holster at his waist in a smooth swing, he fires three shots into the ceiling.
-Some girls scream behind him, he knows Sam must also have his gun drawn, aimed somewhere.
+Some girls scream behind him.

-Elkins looks at him, reaching for something underneath the bar stand.
+Elkins looks at him, reaching for something hidden underneath the bar stand.
 Supposedly a shotgun.

-"I wouldn't suggest that."
+"I wouldn't recommend that."
 Dean shifts his aim toward him.
 The bartender stops moving, hands slowly rising.

 "What's this about?"
-The old man is still surprisingly calm, not even showing much curiosity.
+The old man is still surprisingly chill, not even showing much curiosity.

 *Just how many gangsters has he run into before?* Dean finds himself wondering.